Akron-class airship: Role and operation

-The Sparrowhawk was the primary operational aircraft carried by the Akron class, but two other types were used regularly; the Fleet N2Y-1 two-seat trainer was used as the primary training aircraft for new pilots to practice using the trapeze, as well as being the initial utility aircraft assigned to the air group, to permit individuals to fly to and from the ship as required.
-In 1934, these were supplemented by the purchase of a pair of modified Waco UBF two-seaters, redesignated as XJW-1s.
+The Sparrowhawk was the primary operational aircraft carried by the Akron class airships, but two other types were used regularly.
+The Fleet N2Y-1 two-seat trainer was used as the primary training aircraft for new pilots to practice using the trapeze; it was also the initial utility aircraft used to fly personnel to and from the ship as required.
+In 1934, these were supplemented by a pair of modified Waco UBF two-seaters, redesignated as XJW-1s.

-The evolution of the rigid airship as an aircraft carrier, that was developed using Macon, led to naval planners coming up with the idea of using airships for more than scouting operations, instead operating them as offensive weapons with an air group of dive bombers.
-This led to the ZRCV concept, which planned for a 9 million ft3 rigid airship, significantly bigger than the Akron class, capable of carrying up to nine Douglas-Northrop BT-1 dive bombers.
-However, the loss of Macon in early 1935, combined with President Roosevelt ordering a limitation on the size of new airships, meant that ZRCV was never more than an idea.

 Ships

 When the Bureau of Aeronautics first conceived its plan for a pair of new, large, purpose-built airships, it envisaged having one stationed on each coast, with facilities set up at NAS Sunnyvale (later NAS Moffett Field) in California and NAS Lakehurst in New Jersey.
 However, the two ships of the Akron-class never had the opportunity to serve together, as Akron was lost just over three weeks after the launch of Macon.